Dr. Lynn Friedman, Washington DC Psychoanalyst

 - supervision (aka consultation) to CBT therapists who wish to develop a more integrative approach

 Training and Supervising Psychoanalyst, Washington, DC: Psychoanalytic Institute

 If you are seeking psychoanalytic training, or even considering doing so, it’s important to seek out a Training and Supervising Analyst.
 I am a Training and Supervising Analyst.
 This means in addition to analyzing laypeople, I am qualified to analyze and supervise psychoanalytic candidates.

 I should note that my practice is international, reflecting all races and creeds.
-I value this diversity and appreciate the role that culture can play in development.
+I value this diversity and recognize the profound role that culture plays in development.

 Psychoanalytic Studies Program (PSP)

 I am a clinical supervisor for the PSP.

 Also, for many years, I’ve taught psychoanalytic candidates these courses:

 - The Experience of the Clinician – This clinical course focuses on how clinicians can observe and make use of their own transference, countertransference experiences in deepening the work with the people who seek their help ~ 1st year Candidates and PSP students